Packandgo.info

 The Momin Skok waterfall is located near the Emen village and this is why many people know it as Emen waterfall.

 The name Momin Skok comes from a legend from the time of the Turkish occupation.
-The legend says that the Turkish militaries were collecting all the young women from the Bulgarian villages and bringing them to the harem of the sultan.
-The women from Emen, didn’t want to join the harem and they run out of the village.
-The Turkish were just behind them when they arrived at the waterfall.
-In a desperate move, they decided that they prefer to jump and die, rather than let the Turkish catch them.
+The legend says that the Turkish military was collecting all the young women from the Bulgarian villages and bringing them to the harem of the sultan.
+The women from Emen didn’t want to join the harem, and they ran out of the village.
+The Turks were just behind them when they arrived at the waterfall.
+In a desperate move, they decided that they would rather jump and die than let the Turks catch them.
 They jumped and died together.
 This is why it is called Momin Skok.
 Momim means girls’, and Skok means a jump.

 The waterfall is at the end of a beautiful canyon called Emen Canyon.
-The trekking starts with a small cave.
-Then you will enjoy 50-meter high cliffs from the two sides of Negovanka River.
+The trek starts with a small cave.
+Then you will enjoy 50-meter-high cliffs on the two sides of the Negovanka River.
 The place is really picturesque.
 Just watch out, because it is a bit high.
 Take proper trekking shoes.

-We really enjoyed the trekking.
+We totally enjoyed the trek.
 In the end, you see the 10-meter-high Momin Skok waterfall.
-It lands in a wide pool, that if it is warm enough, you can swim.
-Sad, that we went there still in Spring.
+It lands in a wide pool, which, if it is warm enough, you can swim in.
 The place really invites you to jump into the water.

 5. Pirineshki Dzhendem waterfall (Пиринешки Джендем водопад), 62 km away

-It was really easy to park, near the road and walk to the waterfall.
-It was super short trekking of fewer than 10 minutes.
+It was easy to park near the road and walk to the waterfall.
+It was a super short trek of fewer than 10 minutes.

-We were surprised to see a really high waterfall.
-The Pirineshki Dzendem waterfall is 34-meter high!
-It is among the highest ones in North Bulgaria.
+We were surprised to see such a high waterfall.
+The Pirineshki Dzendem waterfall is 34 meters high!
+It is among the highest in North Bulgaria.

 On the way back, we had a picnic in the so-called “bivak”, the place for rest at the beginning of the trail.
-It was really nice to visit Pirineshki Dzhendem waterfall and Zlaten waterfall, one after the other.
-They were two very different waterfalls, both of them amazing!
+It was really nice to visit Pirineshki Dzhendem and Zlaten waterfalls, one after the other.
+They were two very different waterfalls, both amazing!

 Conclusion.

-Guys, this is just the beginning of our trip and it’s getting really interesting and fun.
-Follow us and enjoy with us our next stops.
-If you are on a holiday, have safe travel.
+Guys, this is just the beginning of our trip, and it’s getting really interesting and fun.
+Follow us and enjoy our next stops.
+If you are on a holiday, have a safe travel.
 If you are still at home, just pack and go!

 We started in Varna and these waterfalls were first on the list.
 We are now heading towards Dryanovo.
 Then Etar, then Lovech, and more interesting destinations in North Bulgaria and Romania, on the way to Budapest (Hungary).
 Join our trip here on packandgo.info